ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Related Work

-Recent works also learn to accomplish navigation tasks by asking questions \cite{chi2020just, nguyen2019help, roman2020rmm, zhu2021self, shrivastava2021visitron}.
-These works aim to address two key challenges: determining when to ask questions \cite{chi2020just, nguyen2019help, zhu2021self, shrivastava2021visitron} and what to ask \cite{roman2020rmm, zhu2021self}.
-However, they mainly focus on navigation tasks where it is relatively easy for the agent to ask questions to the oracle at any time since ground truth answers are well-defined.
-Recently, \citet{gao2022dialfred} proposed an embodied instruction-following benchmark, allowing the agent to ask questions actively (from a set of predefined question types) and use the information in response to improve the completion of a set of household tasks.
-However, in all aforementioned works, the agent is only allowed to ask template-based questions and/or answers, which restricts the diversity of the question-answer pairs.
-In contrast, our work differs from these methods by allowing the agent to ask questions in free form.
+\textbf{Learning by Asking Questions.} Recent works also learn to accomplish navigation tasks by determining when to ask questions \cite{chi2020just, nguyen2019help, zhu2021self, shrivastava2021visitron} and what to ask \cite{roman2020rmm,zhu2021self,sarch2023open}.
+However, they mainly focus on navigation tasks where ground truth answers are well-defined and thus it is relatively easy for the agent to ask questions to the oracle.
+DialFRED~\cite{gao2022dialfred} presents an embodied instruction-following benchmark, enabling agents to actively pose questions (from predefined question types) and leverage the obtained information to enhance the completion of household tasks.
+However, in all the aforementioned works, agents are confined to asking template-based questions and/or receiving template-based answers, limiting the diversity of question-answer pairs.
+In contrast, our work distinguishes itself by empowering agents to ask questions in free form.
+Ask4Help~\cite{singh2022ask4help} proposes a policy enabling agents to request expert assistance as needed.
+Nonetheless, this work assumes the availability of an expert to provide oracle answers at any time step, which can be a costly resource, and such expert guidance may not always be accessible.
+In contrast, our method addresses the challenge of generating diverse and free-form question-and-answer pairs, without relying on the presence of an expert.